 Finally, there’s a removable battery, which can be charged in the cleaner or outside of it.
 It should also mean that you can buy additional batteries in the future to extend runtime.

-Performance – Very powerful and efficient
+Performance – The Lupe Pure Cordless is very powerful and efficient

 Pure Cordless promised a lot of power for the Pure Cordless, and it certainly delivers.
 Using the hose, I measured the Pure Cordless at 30.33AirWatts (AW) on Eco, 61AW on Standard, and 163AW on Max.
 That’s the highest suction I’ve seen from a cordless vacuum cleaner, just beating the Shark ICZ160UKT.